hanakoa/alpaca/docs/differences.md

 that about decomposing the original monolith.

 Microservices lead to
-- independent development (easier to onboard people, less surface area for stuff to go wrong)
+- independent development (easier to onboard developers, less surface area for stuff to go wrong)
 - independent deployment (no need to bring everything down to update one thing)
 - independent scaling (e.g., the CPU-intensive password hashing service need not be tethered to everything else)